 Our Commitment To Carbon Capture and Sustainability

 Our wooden toys are made from repurposed rubber wood.
 The rubberwood is sustainably produced and cultivated in forests protected by Sucofindo Timber Legality certification, regular inspections and audits ensure that sustainable and ethical forest management practices are upheld as well as preventing illegal logging and the illegal selling of wood.
 When the rubberwood tree reaches the end of its natural rubber producing lifecycle, instead of being destroyed and emitting CO2, it is crafted into long lasting wooden toys which can be enjoyed by the future generations.
-Currently 60% of our toys are made from repurposed, legally certified Indonesian rubberwood and since 2021, the remaining 40% of our wood is made from Forest Stewardship Council (FSC) certified wood – an organisation dedicated to the protection and the promotion of forest conservation, the rights of workers, communities and indigenous populations.

 We support various conservation projects across the globe, helping to raise awareness and actively contribute to worthy causes such as One Tree Planted, a non-profit organisation dedicated to reforestation and repairing damage caused by industry and resource extraction.
 Donations go towards specific replanting projects and a tree is planted for every 1 dollar donated.
 Here in the UK, Le Toy Van have recently partnered with conversation and reforestation project, Charlton Estate which manages and protects 78 hectares of woodland and wildlife, we have committed to extending the project by a further 15 hectares.